-How can you use a few basic ingredients to make dinner—fast?
-In a word: sauté.
+How can you use a few basic ingredients to make dinner fast?
+One word: sauté.
 This versatile cooking technique can be used to create a wide variety of sensational dishes.
-Find out what one pan and a few items can do to transform meal preparation from time-consuming to simple.
+Find out what one pan and a few items can do to transform meal preparation from time-consuming to simple and delicious.

 The Everyday Gourmet: Rediscovering the Lost Art of Cooking